gokh4nozturk/repo-analyzer/README.md

   "aws": {
     "access_key": "YOUR_ACCESS_KEY",
     "secret_key": "YOUR_SECRET_KEY",
-    "region": "us-east-1",
+    "region": "eu-central-1",
     "bucket": "repo-analyzer"
   }
 }
 ```

-Replace the placeholder values with your actual AWS credentials.
+Replace the placeholder values with your actual AWS credentials and ensure the bucket exists in the specified region.

 ## Usage